Ahmad4321/rice-trait-curation-system/README.md

 # Languages

-Python Django -
+- Python Django -
-React # Frontend - Only Used javascript
+- React {Frontend - Only Used javascript}

 # Integration Tools